-Pasta is a famous traditional Italian dish with many variations around the world.
-Depending on the shape or flavor of each type of pasta, it is divided into many different types with different names, such as Spaghetti refers to long and straight pasta, Fettuccine is the name for flat fiber pasta, etc.
+Pasta is a famous Italian dish for dinner with many variations worldwide.
+Depending on the shape or flavor of each paste type, it is divided into many different styles with different names, like Spaghetti refers to long and straight pasta, Fettuccine is the name for flat fiber pasta, etc.

 Pasta sauce is the soul of this dish.
 As varied as their kinds, sauces are also available in different types with various ingredients and cooking methods.
 Tomatoes are the most commonly used ingredient for pasta sauces, and you can also find several other elements such as cream, meat, milk, and cheese.

 This variety contributes to the popularity of pasta dishes as anyone can find a sauce that suits their taste and easily create their recipe.